 We conduct Environmentally Conscious Design Assessments for all products and services involving a design process to ensure environmentally conscious design and development.
 Thirty environment-related areas are assessed for their impact on climate change, resource depletion, and environmental pollution (ecosystem degradation) at each stage of the product life cycle with a view to reducing the environmental burden.
 To meet the IEC 62430*1 criteria for environmentally conscious design, in addition to implementing these assessments, we are advancing environmentally conscious design and development by integrating this process into our existing management system, such as by keeping abreast of environmental regulations and ascertaining the environment-related needs of our stakeholders.
 We conduct life cycle assessments (LCAs) focusing on our main, priority products to quantitatively evaluate their burden on the global environment in such areas as the consumption of mineral resources, fossil fuels, and water resources, as well as their impact on global warming and air pollution.
 The results of such LCAs are disclosed to our stakeholders and utilized in improving the design of next-generation products.

-To reduce the environmental burden of our business activities, since fiscal 2011 the CSR and Environmental Strategy Division has implemented an Eco-Factories & Offices Select certification program for business sites that promote activities demonstrating a high level of environmental consciousness and produce notable results in that area.
+To reduce the environmental burden of our business activities, since fiscal 2011 the Sustainability Promotion Division has implemented an Eco-Factories & Offices Select certification program for business sites that promote activities demonstrating a high level of environmental consciousness and produce notable results in that area.
 This helps raise the environmental awareness of employees and promote environmentally conscious business activities.

 Based on certification criteria that were developed for our manufacturing (factory) and nonmanufacturing (office) divisions globally, we certify existing factories that actively engage in improvements to achieve efficient production and new offices that have been environmentally designed from the start.
 Superior policies from certified factories and offices are shared with the entire Group, with other locations encouraged to implement them as well.
 To maintain and raise the level of environmental awareness through Eco-Factories & Offices Select, certified factories and offices are re-evaluated every fiscal year to confirm that their performance continues to meet requirements.
 In fiscal 2016, 9 facilities were newly certified and 67 facilities had their certifications renewed.
 The total number of certified factories and offices was 76.